Flight Instruction

 Have you ever wanted to fly?

 You can learn to fly gliders in Hawaii.
 In the summer, we have awesome ridge lift that will keep a glider aloft for hours.
-And, Dillingham Airfield is among the most beautiful soaring sites in the country.
-It’s an unbeatable combination.
-Plus, the runway is almost two-miles long.
+And Dillingham Airfield is among the most beautiful soaring sites in the country.
+It is an unbeatable combination; Plus, the runway is almost two-miles long.

-Dillingham is a busy general aviation airport with a mix of traffic that includes gliders, twin-engine airplanes, turbo-prop airplanes, ultra-light aircraft, and sky dive jumps.
-An aerobatic box is located off-shore parallel to the runway to accommodate acrobatic gliders and airplanes.
+Dillingham Airfield is officially known as Kawaihapai Airfield, but after over 50 years of tenancy at this location, the old name is still acknowledged.
+Dillingham Airfield is a busy General Aviation airfield with a mix of traffic that includes gliders, twin-engine aircraft, turbo-prop aircraft, ultra-light aircraft, and a very active Sky dive Drop Zone.
+An aerobatic box is located off-shore, parallel with the runway, to accommodate acrobatic gliders and airplanes doing maneuvers above 1500-ft above sea level (ASL).